 I just posted a pre-NFR Q&A interview with Ivy Conrado.
 Something she said stuck with me, “Never feel sorry for yourself.”
 She’s right, and it was a good reminder, because I have.

 You see, I don’t have much of a family in traditional terms.
-My parents divorced when I was very young. have a good relationship with my mother and brother, but certainly not close.
-My brother is happy and successful, but my dad neglected to care for his health and passed away last year.
+My parents divorced when I was very young.
+I have a good relationship with my mother and brother, but certainly not close.
+My brother is happy and successful, but my dad neglected to care for his health and passed away in 2017.
 My Mom’s life path isn’t much different.
 She did however introduce me to horses, and for that I’m grateful.

 There was a lot of dysfunction in my surroundings growing up.
 But I knew from a young age I was made for more, and that making more would mean breaking out of that environment.
 So that’s what I did as soon as my life was more under my own control.
 To this day, I can’t call my Mom for advice.
 There is no ‘home’ in any sense to fall back on or foundation of unconditional love and belief.
 I care about my family, they are good and honest, but in many senses they are toxic and limiting.
 I do not have a parent figure that can lend a hand in my life in any sense.